On Shabbat, holidays and at certain other festive meals, begin Birkat HaMazon (grace after meals) with "A Pilgrim's Song."

 Higdil Adonai laasot imanu, hayinu s'meichim.

 bo yavo v'rinah, nosei alumotav.

-A pilgrim song.
+A song of ascents.
 When God restored the exiles to Zion it seemed like a dream.
 Our mouths were filled with laughter, our tongues with joyful song.
 Then they said among the nations: "God has done great things for them."
 Yes, God is doing great things for us, and we are joyful.
 Restore our fortunes, O God, as streams revive the desert.
 Then those who have sown in tears shall reap in joy.
-Those who go forth weeping, carrying bags of seeds, shall come home with shouts of joy, bearing thier sheaves.
+Those who go forth weeping, carrying bags of seeds, shall come home with shouts of joy, bearing their sheaves.